Monitoring Agentic AI Applications

 docker build --platform linux/amd64 -t localhost:9999/agentic-ai-app:app-with-ai-defense .

-docker push localhost:9999/agentic-ai-app:app-with-ai-defenseTip: if the image is taking too long to build, consider using the pre-built image instead.
-To do so, update the image name in the
+If the image is taking too long to build, consider using the pre-built

-Create a Secret for the AI Defense Gateway #
+Create a Secret for AI Defense #

-Open the ~/workshop/agentic-ai/base-app/k8s.yaml file for editing and
+Open the ~/workshop/agentic-ai/base-app/k8s.yaml file for update the image

-- name: AZURE_OPENAI_ENDPOINT
+- name: AI_DEFENSE_API_MODE_LLM_API_KEY

 valueFrom: